Product

 Advantages of walking backwards

-You can think of walking backwards as a great little rest for your knees and an easy way to strengthen your legs in a whole new way.
-The idea is that when you walk backwards on a treadmill, you reverse the effects of all of the above muscle groups.
-The hamstrings and glutes will work as the quadriceps and hip flexors, and vice versa.
+You can see walking backwards as a great way to rest your knees and a simple way to enhance leg strength in a whole new way.
+The idea is that when you walk backwards on a treadmill, you will reverse the effects of all the muscle groups mentioned above.
+The hamstring and gluteus maximus will act as quadriceps and hip flexors, and vice versa.

-This simple switch can help you create more balance in your legs, Ceniza says, and can also improve "bad biomechanics" in your body that lead to knee pain.
-In fact, a 2019 study of a 6-week retro walking program found that it was effective in reducing knee pain and overall function.
-It also helps improve quadriceps strength and performance.
+Ceniza said that this simple transformation can help you create more leg balance and improve the body's "poor biomechanics" that causes knee pain.
+In fact, a study conducted in 2019 on a 6-week upside down walking program found that it can effectively alleviate knee pain and overall function.
+It also helps to improve the strength and performance of the quadriceps muscle.

 How to walk backwards on a treadmill